James Heimbold — Duty, Honor, Country

 Every year since 1972 the borough’s school has presented an important community award to an 8th grade student — the Captain James R. Heimbold Memorial Award for citizenship.
 In fact, Jim’s class inspired and developed the award, led by his devoted classmate, Bev Bradley McClave.
 The first Heimbold Award recipient was Elizabeth Schaffer and members of the Rise, Visco, Jones, West and McConville families have twice received the prized honor.

 “Freedom isn’t free.”

 Clearly, Jim Heimbold was man who left a meaningful impact.
 The baseball field at Griffin Park was also dedicated in his honor in June 1970.
-A proud son of New Jersey, Jim graduated from Red Bank Catholic High School in 1961 and attended Steven’s Institute of Technology.
+Born a proud son of NJ in February 1943, Jim graduated from Red Bank Catholic High School in 1961 and attended Steven’s Institute of Technology.

-Jim’s family includes a twin brother, Joseph, Jr. and a sister, Jeanne.
+Jim’s family includes his twin brother, Joseph, Jr. and sister, Jeanne.
 His parents, Joseph and Jeanne, moved to Monmouth Beach in 1943 and raised their family in Shorelands.
-A marketing man supreme, Mr. Heimbold, Sr., developed the ground-breaking “tiger in your tank” ad campaign for Exxon gas in the 1970s.
+A marketing idea man supreme, Mr. Heimbold, Sr., developed the ground-breaking “tiger in your tank” slogan and ad campaign for Exxon gas in the 1960s.